tbird20d/ttc/docs/ttc_Program_Usage_Guide.md

 This section lists each configuration attribute, and what its value should be.

 <dl>
-  <dt>target:</dt>
+  <dt> target </dt>
-  <dd>Short (one-word) name of the target.
-If the target name starts with a '.', it
+  <dd> Short (one-word) name of the target.
+If the target name starts
-is not displayed in the list from the command 'ttc list'.
-This is similar to Linux directory listings, and is useful for having hidden targets, which other targets use as a base for inheritance.</dd>
+with a '.', it is not displayed in the list from the command 'ttc list'.
+This is similar to Linux directory listings, and is useful for having hidden targets, which other targets use as a base for inheritance. </dd>

-  <dt>real_board:</dt>
+  <dt> real_board </dt>
-  <dd>Name of the real board for a target.
+  <dd> Name of the real board for a target.
 This is a convention that allows
 multiple target configurations to be defined for a single board.
 For example, you could have a real board "omap", and define different target configurations for working with the board using android, or directly with embedded linux (e.g.